 I invite you to enjoy a small sampling of my images within these portfolios: Touch of Nature, Charmed by the Desert, and Veratrum Viride.

 Touch of Nature is a mix of photographs from Montana.
 The out-of-doors presentation of water, trees, and mountains often seems larger than life.
 They catch reflections, sculpt passageways, and conjure up possibilities to shape one's imagination.

 When winter shrouds Montana, the warm desert air is a welcome reprieve.
 In Charmed by the Desert, I took special notice of the vegetation, sand dunes, and daylight in this dry climate.
 I think pattern and repetition are more apparent in the stark landscape.
 You will notice these qualities in my photo selection for this portfolio.

 The plant commonly known as corn lily and formally as Veratrum Viride is the focus of my plant portfolio.
 Light and shadow play with the pleats of this plant’s leaves.
 This sort of exchange captures my attention.

 Some of my primary influences have been black-and-white photographers: Michael Kenna, Yousuf Karsh, and Dorothea Lange.
-Michael Kenna has given me photographic minimalism and atmospheric perspective.
+Michael Kenna has given me photographic atmospheric perspective.
 Yousuf Karsh has contributed to my respect for what light or the lack thereof can bring to an unsaturated image.
-Dorothea Lange's artistic vision has inspired mine in a way that has led me to seek my personal visual perspective and look around me for what I may have not yet noticed.
+Dorothea Lange's artistic vision has inspired mine in a way that has led me to seek my personal visual perspective and look around me for what has gone unnoticed.
 Lange, so to speak, has validated my work ethic.